rust-lang/rfcs/text/0000-markup-macro.md

 Applications may use node hierarchies as a fundamental way of describing graphics.
 Without the `markup!` macro, the developer must manually construct a node by chaining methods that are usually prefixed by `set_` and call a chaining `append_children` method.

+A procedure macro is limited for cases where the node type provide common `set_` prefixed methods for all node kinds, but where the node type does not provide methods that are very specific to a node kind.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation